 RULE (4 CCR) 723-8-4.
 GAS COST ADJUSTMENTS.

 723-8-4.1 Purpose of the GCA.
 The purpose of the GCA is to enable utilities, on an expedited basis, to reflect increases or decreases in gas costs, such as the cost of the gas commodity and Upstream Services, to be recovered in addition to the Base Gas Cost component of the utility’s currently effective Base Rates.
+Costs related to gas price volatility risk management for regulated gas supply may be included for recovery through the GCA, if allowed by tariffs, subject to the same regulatory scrutiny and prudence review standard as other gas-related costs.

 723-8-4.2 GCA Filing Requirements.
 GCAs shall be filed in the form of an application that complies with Rule 41(e) of the Commission’s Rules of Practice and Procedure.
-Specific exhibits or other information may be filed under seal, accompanied by a motion for protective order in accordance with Rule 7.
-An original and 15 copies of the GCA application, including Exhibits specified in Rule 4.7, shall be filed pursuant to the schedule provided in Rules 2.1 through 2.2.
+Specific exhibits or other information may be filed under seal.
+An original and 15 10 copies of the GCA application, including Exhibits specified in Rule 4.7, shall be filed pursuant to the schedule provided in Rules 2.1 through 2.2.
 GCA applications shall be filed not less than two weeks in advance of the proposed effective dates to allow for adequate investigation by the Commission.
 Exhibits 2, 3, 5 and 6 shall also be provided electronically (on a DOS-formatted 3½-inch computer diskette, or other acceptable method), utilizing a spreadsheet software that is compatible with software being used by the Commission Staff.
 If the projected gas costs, such as the cost of gas commodity or Upstream Services, changes from those used to calculate the currently effective Current Gas Cost, or if a utility’s Deferred Gas Cost balance increases or decreases sufficiently, the utility may file an application to revise its currently effective GCA to reflect such changes, provided that the resulting change to the GCA equates to at least one cent ($0.01) per Mcf or Dth.

 723-8-4.3 Applicability of the GCA.
 The GCA shall be applied to all utility sales gas rate schedules.
 Utilities engaged in the provision of Gas Transportation Service may calculate a GCA that may be applied to gas rate schedules in order to reflect appropriate costs, such as the cost of pipeline balancing or back-up supply or other similar services acquired on behalf of gas transportation customers.
-Absent a Commission decision, utilities engaged in the provision of Gas Transportation Service shall not be required to calculate a transportation GCA factor.

 723-8-4.4 GCA Effective Period.
 The period during which the Gas Cost Adjustment is proposed to be in effect before being superseded upon the effective date of the next scheduled GCA.
 For annual GCAs, the GCA expected Effective Period will be the 12-month period beginning October 1 or November 1, as the case may be, pursuant to the schedule prescribed in Rules 2.1 and 2.2.

 723-8-4.5 Interest on Under- or Over-Recovery.
 The amount of net interest accrued on the average monthly balance in Account No. 191 (whether positive or negative), determined by multiplying the monthly balance by an interest rate equal to the Commission authorized customer deposit rate for gas utilities.
 If net interest is positive, it will be excluded from the calculation of the Deferred Gas Cost.